nwcourses/nwcourses.github.io/COM623/week_4/index.md

 ## Exercise

 - Re-write the first example, which counts the number of renderings, so that the number of renderings is stored in a ref rather than a global variable.
+- **UPDATED for clarity** : Create a new version of your exercise from last week in which you created two separate "work" and "leisure" todo lists.
+This new version should have a slightly simpler structure:

+	- A parent component, containing two Todo List components as described below;
+	- Two Todo List components, one for work and one for leisure.
+These should be simpler than in the exercise last week: they should include the input form and the todo list in *one* component rather than separating the input and display functionality into separate components.

-- Return to your exercise from last week in which you created two separate "work" and "leisure" todo lists.
-Add functionality to the parent component (e.g. a button) to swap the order in which they are rendered, using keys.
+	- Add functionality to the parent component (e.g. a button) to swap the order in which the two Todo lists are rendered, using keys.

 - Complete Question 4 from last week (AJAX music search), ensuring that you use an effect to connect to the server from the parent component.
 The effect should re-run each time the parentcomponent updates.
 - Try out the Leaflet map example above.
 You'll need to link Leaflet to your HTML `head` section: